boazsegev/facil.io/docs/_SOURCE/0.7.x/index.md

 [facil.io](http://facil.io)'s core library is a two-file library (`fio.h` and `fio.c`), making it easy to incorporate networking solutions into any project.

+[facil.io](http://facil.io) supports both single-threaded and multi-threaded operation modes as well as a hybrid mode (multi-process with either a single-threaded or multi-threaded workers).

 I used this library (including the HTTP server) on Linux, Mac OS X and FreeBSD (I had to edit the `makefile` for each environment).

 ## An easy chat-room example